< Back to list

 - Post-Doctorate, Illinois State Museum, Springfield, Illinois, 1993 (Quaternary Research Program).

-My research focuses on archaeological problems associated with human migration, adaptation, and natural resource use during periods of climatic, environmental, and catastrophic change.
-From an evolutionary perspective, these are significant periods of change, which force people to economically adapt, downsize, or migrate.
+My current research and publications represent an integrated body of research focused on catastrophic volcanic eruptions and cosmic airburst events, which resulted in periods of climatic and environmental change.
+From an evolutionary perspective, these are periods of accelerated change, which force people to economically adapt, downsize, or migrate.
 Temporally, my research focuses on the Quaternary, the geological period of time during which humans evolved.
 I direct two laboratories, the Court Archaeological Research Facility and the Ohio Valley Archaeology Laboratory.

 - Court Archaeological Research Fund Endowment, Court Family Foundation. $50,000.00.
 2013.